SEO 2 Best Practices: Finding Images/Choosing Free Photos

 There are many so called stock photography clichés.
 You certainly recognize those intuitively by now and ignore such images as fake.

-What are the common cliches and stereotypes?
+What are the common clichés and stereotypes?

 Perfect looking people smiling around computers or during meetings in otherwise bland office spaces without any context.

-Instead use photos of people who look real.
+Instead use photos of actual people who look real.
 They may have some small flaws or other atypical characteristics:

 • men with long or facial hair or both